naninovel/docs/docs/en/guide/gui.md

 To add a new custom UI, create a prefab via `Create -> Naninovel -> Custom UI` asset context menu and add it to the UI resources list.
 It'll then be instantiated along with the other UI prefabs on the engine initialization.

 Following video tutorial shows how to add a custom calendar UI with special reveal and hide animations.
-The calendar will display a date based on a [custom variable](/guide/custom-variables), which can be changed via naninovel scripts and is saved with the game.
+The calendar will display a date based on a [custom variable](/guide/custom-variables), which can be changed via scenario scripts and is saved with the game.
 The calendar will automatically update when the variable is changed.
 All this is achieved without any C# scripting.

 ![](https://www.youtube.com/watch?v=wrAm-cwPXy4)